Anadea/anadea_blog/content/posts/9-top-security-issues-with-mobile-development/index.md

 ### 4. Poor app security testing

-During your <a href="https://anadea.info/services/mobile-development" target="_blank">custom mobile app development</a> journey, the process of testing the app should be done even before a release plan is conceived.
+During your <a href="https://anadea.info/services/mobile-development">custom mobile app development</a> journey, the process of testing the app should be done even before a release plan is conceived.
 The testing phase of the app covers how usable and compatible it is, but most importantly, how secure it is.